ivanmvh/hello-rails-react-ivanmvh/README.md

 This application allows you to:

-- See a random greeting gotten from a rails API
+- See a random greeting gotten from a rails API.
+  - The front-end is in Redux.
+  - The back-end is in Rails.
+  - All is bundle in one Rails app using Webpack.

 ## 🛠 Built With <a name="built-with"></a>